rjnrohit/competency_test/README.md

 We can transform all representations of coordinates i.e Cartesian Coordinates, Spherical Coordinates and Spherical Equatorial Coordinates.
 My affine transformation class expects One translation vector(In any representation) and a 3x3 matrix to apply Affine Transformation.
+A running program can be found at https://github.com/RohitRanjangit/competency_test/blob/master/test.cpp .
 A Demo program can be seen as follows:

 ```